 The Eastern paradigm agrees more with the phenomenon of non-locality (a form of entanglement observed in quantum physics), although, you really need to read between the lines at times to appreciate that.
 The evidence of entanglement suggests that at the most subtle and fundamental level, everything and nothing are inextricably connected.
 Oneness, or is it Noneness, is real despite what our biological senses tell us.
 This suggests that the biologically induced sense of a separate self, the ego in humans, underlies the illusion of life and death.

-To this day, I sometimes feel down and out.
+I sometimes feel down and out.
 It’s nothing specific, just a general weariness with life.
-I now feel certain that ‘pure’ consciousness (2) is continuous, which may account for this weary feeling… I sometimes feel like I have been and will be alive forever.
+I now feel certain that pure consciousness (2) is continuous, which may account for this weary feeling… I sometimes feel like I have been and will be alive forever.
 Knowing that consciousness is eternal also makes any hope of ending that weariness through suicide futile.
 This also makes any hope of gaining or losing the advantage, whatever it might be, futile.

 (1) An old friend from my teenage years read this post and remembers more which I’ll add below.
 I don’t think back on my past very often, so I’ve forgotten much of it.
 Still, who knows; I can’t recall how much I forgot.

 I just read some of your Tao blog, I was with you when you climbed Finger Rock, I waited at the bottom of the rock, you did not pressure me to follow, thanks for that.
 I did not see you as a troubled teen at all, you were very happy and excited about life and had many interests.
 You were a risk taker but were confident in your actions, like walking on your hands at the edge of a cliff in Sabino Canyon near the top of Thimble Rock.